emmauscollege/arcade/README.md

 ### Controls
 The joysticks and buttons are connected to an ipac.
 The ipac emulates a keyboard.
 The ipac is connected to the Raspberry Pi.
 ### Monitor
 The monitor is connected via hdmi.
-The resolotion of the monitor is full-hd (1920 x 1080 pixels).
+The resolution of the monitor is full-hd (1920 x 1080 pixels).
 A higher resolution more quickly results in performance issues on the Raspberry Pi when running more complex or inefficiently coded games.
 ### Audio
 The speakers are connected to the headphones output of the monitor.
 We initially used a computer speaker set with a volume control button accessable through the backdoor of the cabinet.
 Because the speakerset didn't fit in the cabinet, we changed it to two auto speakers with a 10cm diameter and a small stereo amplifier.
 ### Cabinet